The AI Layoff Trap: Extensions

 Because the frictionless ($\kk = 0$) and convex-cost ($\kk > 0$) regimes shape the profit schedule in qualitatively different ways, we treat each in turn.
 The frictionless case sets $\lambda = 1$ for clean closed forms; the qualitative results hold for any $\lambda \in (0,1]$, as the assumption affects only profit levels, not the structure of the entry regimes.

 In the frictionless benchmark ($\kk = 0$), automation is all-or-nothing.
 When $\ell > \ss$, the profit schedule drops discretely at~$\nn^{*}$: below the threshold no firm automates, while above it full automation is dominant (\Cref{cor:frictionless}) and per-firm profit falls by $\Delta \coloneqq \LL(\ell - \ss) > 0$ (\Cref{fig:entry_profit} in the appendix illustrates).
 Write $m \coloneqq \lfloor \nn^{*} \rfloor$ for the largest integer not exceeding~$\nn^{*}$.
+We assume, as a genericity condition, that the threshold is not itself an integer: $\nn^{*} \notin \mathbb{N}$.
+Because the number of firms is a whole number, this places every market size strictly below the threshold (no firm automates) or strictly above it (all do), with no ambiguous case sitting exactly on the boundary.
+The condition is innocuous, failing only on the measure-zero set of parameters for which $\ell/\ss$ is exactly a whole number.\footnote{Exactly at an integer threshold, $\ss = \ell/\nn$, so each firm's private gain from automating is zero and every firm is indifferent over its own rate; yet a rival's automation still lowers the firm's payoff by contracting demand~$D$.
+The stage-2 equilibrium profit is then not single-valued, and pinning it down would require an arbitrary selection rule, which the assumption avoids.}